thepratyushpokharel/Routine-automation/README.md

 # Routine-automation
-This repo contains all the file of the sem project.
+This repo contains all the file of the sem project of first sem